rogerjbos/web_rogerjbos/content/post/2019-04-08-Obitalk-settings.md

 ### PBX

 PBX stands for Private Branch eXchange.
 You phone number is part of the public telephone network because anyone can call you.
-A set of extensions within a company is private in that the public cannot call an extension directly, they need to call a main number and connects to the PBX, which will route the call to the appropriate extension.
-This is similar to how a router bridge the public internet (the WAN) with the private computers behind the router (the LAN).
-PBX used to consist of expensive hardware that was hard to program, now a PBX is mostly software based and a easier (but still tricky) to prgram.
-Whereas Google Voice uses proprietary connections, a PBX uese standardized SIP (and IAX) connections.
+A set of extensions within a company is private in that the public cannot call an extension directly, they need to call a main number that connects to the PBX, which will route the call to the appropriate extension.
+This is similar to how a router bridges the public internet (the WAN) with the private computers behind the router (the LAN).
+A PBX system used to consist of expensive hardware that was hard to program, but now a days a PBX is mostly software based and a easier (but still tricky) to program.
+Whereas Google Voice uses proprietary connections, a PBX uses standardized SIP (and IAX) connections.
 As I mentioned above, the Obi110 still works fine with standardized SIP.

 So for a time the answer was to use free/low cost [PBXes](www.pbxes.com) account as a SIP server and NAF's GVSIP as the new method to make Google Voice a trunk.
 This setup too worked really well, until Google Voice changed their servers again to prevent GVSIP connections.
 According to Google's terms of service only Obi2xx devices (and certain other Polycom devices) can connect to the Google Voice service.